IbzanHyena/blog.ibzan.co.uk/articles/2023-05-16-agda-propositional-equality.md

 Now read there is a single constructor, called `refl`.
 The _type_ of `refl` is `x ≡ x`.
 This means that to create an instance of this type, the type checker **must** prove that the value on the left-hand side of the `≡` is the same as the value on the right-hand side.
-In return for proving this, we are given an instance, `refl`, which serves as _evidence_ that this is true.
+In return for proving this, we are given an instance, `refl`, which serves as _evidence_ that this is true &mdash; having a copy of `refl` somewhere in your inputs means you know two things must be the same.
-This evidence can then be used in other proofs without repeating the whole chain of reasoning that derives it.
+This evidence can then be used in other proofs without repeating the whole chain of reasoning that derives it, or knowing anything more about the values.
+I&rsquo;ll be exploring the concept of evidence further in later posts.

 Logically, it makes sense that the definition of equality is that any value is identical to itself.
+This property is called _reflexivity_, and is the reason that the constructor is called `refl`.
 If we have two values that look different at first, but can be shown to be equivalent, then `refl` can be used to construct equality.
 If they _can&rsquo;t_, then we can&rsquo;t use `refl` &mdash; so there is no evidence, and no proof!